-Portsmouth Square Inc., through its operating company Justice Investors Operating Co., a Delaware limited liability company (the "Company"), is the owner of the real property located at 750 Kearny Street in San Francisco, currently improved with a 27 - story building which houses a Hilton Hotel (the "Property").
+Portsmouth Square, Inc., through its operating company Justice Investors Operating Company, LLC, a Delaware limited liability company (the "Company"), is the owner of the real property located at 750 Kearny Street in San Francisco, currently improved with a 27 - story building which houses a Hilton Hotel (the "Property").
 The Property was improved pursuant to approvals granted by the City and County of San Francisco (the "City") in 1970.
-Those approvals included a Major Encroachment Permit ("Permit") by which the Company was authorized to construct an ornamental overhead pedestrian bridge across Kearny Street, connecting the Property to the City park and underground parking garage known as Portsmouth Square (the "Bridge").
+Those approvals included a Major Encroachment Permit ("Permit") by which the Company was required by the City to construct an ornamental overhead pedestrian bridge across Kearny Street, connecting the Property to the City park and underground parking garage known as Portsmouth Square (the Bridge").
 The construction of the Bridge was a condition of the City's approval of the construction of the hotel structure on the Property.
 Effective on May 24, 2022, the City has revoked the Permit and directed the Company to remove the Bridge at the Company's expense, including construction management costs and traffic control.
-Pursuant to a letter dated June 13, 2022, the City's Department of Public works has specifically directed the "removal of the unpermitted pedestrian bridge and all related physical encroachments in the public right-of-way and on City property" and the submission of a general bridge removal and restoration plan (the "Plan").
+Pursuant to a letter dated June 13, 2022, the City's Department of Public works specifically directed the "removal of the unpermitted pedestrian bridge and all related physical encroachments in the public right-of-way and on City property" and the submission of a general bridge removal and restoration plan (the "Plan").
 The Company disputes the legality of the purported revocation of the Permit.
 The Company further disputes any obligation to remove the Bridge at its expense.
-In particular, representatives of the Company have participated in meetings with the City since August 1, 2019, discussing a collaborative process for the possible removal of the Bridge.
-Until the recent revocation of the Permit, the City representatives have repeatedly and consistently agreed that the City will pay for the associated costs of any Bridge removal.
-Nevertheless, without waiving any rights, in an effort to understand all of the available options, and to provide a response to the City's new directives, the Company has engaged a Project Manager, a structural engineering firm and an architect to advise on the process and for the development of a Plan for the Bridge removal, as well as the reconstruction of the front of the Hilton Hotel.
+In particular, representatives of the Company participated in meetings with the City since August 1, 2019, discussing a collaborative process for the possible removal of the Bridge.
+Until the recent revocation of the Permit in 2022, the City representatives repeatedly and consistently promised and agreed that the City will pay for the associated costs of any Bridge removal.
+Nevertheless, without waiving any rights, in an effort to understand all of the available options, and to provide a response to the City's directives, the Company has engaged a Project Manager, a structural engineering firm, an architect to advise on the process and for the development of a Plan for the Bridge removal, as well as the reconstruction of the front of the Hilton Hotel and a legal team.
 The Plan is currently not expected to be completed until early in 2023.
 At this time, early estimates of the cost of the Plan exceed \$2 million.
-The Company is currently considering its options with regard to filing litigation to invalidate the revocation of the Permit so as to preclude removal of the Bridge, and/or to compel the City to honor its commitment to pay for the removal of the Bridge.
-The Company is continuing to prepare its case and the progress is ongoing as of September 30, 2022.
+The Company is currently in discussions with the City regarding both the process and financial responsibility for the implementation of the Plan for the Bridge removal.
+Those discussions are expected to continue well into 2023.